aclavijo11/CPE-487-Fall-Final-Project-Group-2/README.md

 [Update Video](https://youtu.be/gdp5zqRE4GQ)

-## Approaches for achieving ball collision
+## Approaches for Achieving Ball Collision
 1. Our first approach consisted of editing the ball.vhd module to include the positions of all the balls, as passed from vga_top.vhd, and make a series of conditional statements to change each ball's direction of motion once one of its pixels had the same position as another ball's pixel.
 A sample code from this approach can be seen below.

 ![image](https://github.com/aclavijo11/CPE-487-Fall-Final-Project-Group-2/assets/98104592/a409feec-0e45-473a-b597-b8939bc7b137)